 Solid will expand and shrink to adjust to the weather, and this is handled through a simple process called acclimation.
 The hardwood boards are left in open boxes for three to five days in the room where the floor will be installed, giving the boards a chance to adjust.
 While it's simple, it must be done since most of the solid wood damage results from the expansion-contraction.
 Engineered boards will not move, so they do not require it.

 Thickness is important to both because it determines how often a floor can be sanded and refinished.
 The ideal thickness for solid is ¾-inch, and it can be sanded up to six times.
 Engineered has a range from ⅝-inch to ½-inch, and can be sanded four or five times.
 It is important to think this one through carefully because most floors require sanding only every ten years.

 We will help you select the best for your needs and give you a free estimate as well.
-When shopping for hardwood flooring in Beech Grove, IN, Indianapolis, IN, Greenwood, IN, Franklin, IN, Whiteland, IN, Shelbyville, IN, and New Palestine, IN,feel free to speak to one of the wood flooring experts at Griffith Flooring Service LLC.
+When shopping for hardwood flooring in Beech Grove, IN, Indianapolis, IN, Greenwood, IN, Franklin, IN, Whiteland, IN, Shelbyville, IN, New Palestine, IN, Cumberland, IN, Grenfield, IN, and Fairland, IN, feel free to speak to one of the wood flooring experts at Griffith Flooring Service LLC.
 Visit our showroom

 in Beech Grove, IN today.
 We're family-owned and operated and have over 20 years of experience.